New York State Route 27

 New York State Route 27 (NY 27) is a 120.58 mi long state highway that runs east–west from Interstate 278 (I-278) in the New York City borough of Brooklyn to Montauk Point State Park on Long Island, New York.
 Its two most prominent components are Sunrise Highway and Montauk Highway, the latter of which includes the Montauk Point State Parkway.
 NY 27 acts as the primary east–west highway on southern Long Island east of the interchange with the Heckscher State Parkway in Islip Terrace.
 The entire route in Suffolk, Nassau, and Queens counties were designated by the New York State Senate as the POW/MIA Memorial Highway.
 The highway gives access to every town on the South Shore.
-NY 27 is the easternmost state route in the state of New York.
+NY 27 is the easternmost state route in the state of New York, as well as the longest highway on Long Island.

-NY 27 has service roads that parallel the highway continuously from North Lindenhurst to Patchogue, and intermittently to the east into Southampton.
+Except for a short stretch in Great River, NY 27 has service roads that parallel the highway continuously from North Lindenhurst to Patchogue, and intermittently to the east into Southampton.
 They are officially designated, but not signed, as New York State Route 906C eastbound and New York State Route 906D westbound.

 Route description

 Prospect Expressway and Linden Boulevard

 NY 27 begins at exit 24 of I-278 (the Gowanus Expressway) in the borough of Brooklyn in New York City.
 For the first stretch through Brooklyn, NY 27 runs along the Prospect Expressway — a sunken six-lane freeway through the Park Slope and Windsor Terrace neighborhoods — providing interchanges with Fourth Avenue, Seventh Avenue, and 11th Avenue.
-At exit 5, eastbound NY 27 leaves the Prospect Expressway, which then interchanges with Ocean and Fort Hamilton Parkways before ending a short distance to the south at exit 6 and Church Avenue.
+At exit 5, eastbound NY 27 leaves the Prospect Expressway; the highway interchanges with Ocean and Fort Hamilton Parkways before ending a short distance to the south at exit 6 and Church Avenue.
 Eastbound NY 27 follows East 5th Street to Caton Avenue; westbound NY 27 leaves Caton Avenue at Coney Island Avenue, then follows Church Avenue to the Prospect Expressway.

-NY 27 runs along Caton Avenue near the south end of Prospect Park.
+NY 27 runs along Caton Avenue near the south end of Prospect Park in Flatbush.
 A short distance east, the street merges into Linden Boulevard, crossing eastward through Brooklyn on Linden.
 NY 27 passes east through East Flatbush and reaches a large intersection with Kings Highway and Remsen Avenue, where it expands into a six-lane boulevard through Brooklyn with frontage roads.
 East of East 96th Street, NY 27 intersects Rockaway Parkway and then travels under the BMT Canarsie Line, winding through New Lots before turning northeast.
 After crossing under a nearby subway yard, the boulevard passes through the City Line neighborhood.
 Near the junction with Ruby Street, NY 27 enters the borough of Queens, but retains the Linden Boulevard name.